SonJH7/qdock-aqc2026/README.md

 ### Stagewise contribution (ablation)

-The headline Quality comes from the **full hardware-aware recipe** — not from Bayesian optimization alone.
+The headline Quality comes from the **full hardware-aware recipe**, not from Bayesian optimization alone.
 Each stage adds measurable Quality:

 | Stage | 3NQ9 | 4JSZ |
 |---|---|---|